Enjoying the Disney Theme Parks During Pregnancy

-Visiting the Disney World theme parks during your first trimester shouldn’t be much of a challenge, provided you are in good health and don’t overdo.
+Visiting the Walt Disney World® theme parks during your first trimester shouldn’t be much of a challenge, provided you are in good health and don’t overdo it.
 While you won’t be able to ride Expedition Everest or Space Mountain, you can easily climb aboard the many rides you can do; fitting into ride vehicles won’t be an issue.

 If you are struggling with morning sickness, pack some crackers or a light snack to bring to the parks, and keep a supply of nausea-friendly snacks in your room.
 You’ll enjoy your trip a lot more if you pay attention to your body’s signals and don’t try to pack too much into a single day.

-Build in plenty of breaks and get lots of rest if you travel to Disney World during this stage of pregnancy.
+Build in plenty of breaks and get lots of rest if you travel to Walt Disney World® during this stage of pregnancy.
 Consider staying at a monorail resort to cut down on the amount of walking and travel you need to do.
-You may want to bypass Disney’s Animal Kingdom theme park entirely at this point; many of the park’s attractions are not pregnancy-friendly and exploring the park requires an extensive amount of walking.
+You may want to bypass Disney’s Animal Kingdom® theme park entirely at this point; many of the park’s attractions are not pregnancy-friendly and exploring the park requires an extensive amount of walking.